-I am going to write three words and then I am going to guess your reaction(s).
+I am going to write three words that pop up constantly when companies try to define their purpose and then I am going to guess your reaction(s).

 Mission.
 Vision.
 Values.

 My guess is that you immediately did one or more of the following:

 - Had a visceral reaction and maybe even shuddered a little